 Minwax Wood Finish Penetrating Stain – Recommendation #2

-Over the years this stain has proven its worth and durability to provide the best stain and easiest stain to work with.
+Over the years this strain has proven its worth and durability to provide the best stain and easiest stain to work with.
 It gives a beautiful final product which is why I won’t use any other product than Minwax.

 - Minwax available in 28 different colors